 Another reform carried out is the separation of lexical units of the sentence which previously formed one jumbled unit; lately punctuation marks borrowed from English have been incorporated besides the full stop.
 In place of the full stop, dandi has been used which existed traditionally.

-There are two major theories on how the Proto-Gurmukhi script emerged in the fifteenth century.
-Singh [102] while quoting Al-Biruni’s Al-Hind [107], says that the script evolved from Ardhanagari.
-Al-Biruni writes that the Ardhanagari script was used in Bathinda (more exactly, Bhātiya), including Sindh and western parts of the Punjab in the tenth century.
-For some time Bathinda remained the capital of the kingdom of Bhatti Rajputs, who ruled North India before the Muslims occupied the country.
-Resulting from its connection with the Bhattis, the Ardhanagari script was also called Bhatachhari.
-According to Al-Biruni [107] Ardhanagari was a mixture of Nagari, used in Ujjain and Malwa, and Siddhamatrika is a variant of the Sharda script used in Kashmir.
-Singh [103] also traced the origins of Gurmukhi to the Siddhamatrika.

-Bedi [108] has suggested that the Gurmukhi script was developed during the tenth-fourteenth centuries from the Devasesha stage of the Sharda script.
-His argument suggests that regional differences started to appear in the Sharda script used in Punjab, partly Himachal Pradesh and Kashmir from the tenth century.
-The regional form of Sharda, used in Punjab, started to appear in the form of Gurmukhi in the 14th century.
-Bedi [108] called this stage Pritham Gurmukhi or Proto-Gurmukhi.

 The Sikh Gurus adopted the proto-Gurmukhi script to write the Guru Granth Sahib, the primary religious scripture of the Sikhs.
-Other contemporary scripts used in Punjab were Takri and the Landa alphabets.
-Takri was a script that developed through the Devasesha stage of the Sharda script and is found mainly in the Hill States such as Chamba, where it is called Chambyali, and in Jammu, where it is called Dogri.
-The local Takri variants attained the status of official scripts in some of the Punjab, Hills States and were used for both administrative and literary purposes.
-When Himachal Pradesh was established, the local Takri was replaced by Devanagari.

-Meanwhile, the mercantile scripts of Punjab known as Landa were normally not used for literary purposes.
-In Punjab, there were at least ten different variants of Landa.
-Landa alphabets were used for household and trade purposes.

 The letters no doubt existed before the period of the Guru.
 But Sikh Gurus not only modified and re-arranged certain letters but also shaped them into a script.
 They gave new shape and new order to the alphabet and made it precise and accurate.
 They fixed one letter for each of Punjabi phonemes; use of vowel-symbols was made obligatory; the letters used to construct conjuncts were not adopted; and only those letters were retained which depicted sounds of the then spoken language.
 There was some re-arrangement of the letters also in alphabetical order: e.g., SA ( ਸ ) and HA ( ਹ ) were shifted to the first line and URA ( ੳ ) was given the first place in the new alphabet.